Jamsetjee Jejeebhoy: Advocate of non-violence

-In 1855, under royal patronage, the Patriotic Fund was launched to aid the wounded soldiers and widows of those who had died in the Russo-Turkish war.
+In 1855, under royal patronage, the Patriotic Fund was launched to aid the wounded soldiers and widows of those who had died in the Crimean War.
 Jamsetjee donated Rs.
 5,000/- for this cause.
 But some remarks from his speech on this occasion are most significant:

 Of none of the great evils which afflict our race do we form such inadequate conceptions as of the evils of war.
 War is exhibited to us in the dazzling dress of poetry, fiction, and history, where its horrors are carefully concealed beneath its gaudy trappings; or we see, perhaps, its plumes and epaulettes, and harlequin finery, we hear of the magnificence of the apparatus, the bravery of the troops, the glory of the victors, but the story of the wholesale miseries and wretchedness and wrongs which follow in its train is untold … What nation is not groaning under war-debts, the greatest of national burdens!
 Had the inconceivable sum wasted in the work of human butchery been applied to promote individual comfort and national prosperity, the world would not now be so far behind as it is in its career of progress … Our duty to relieve the sufferers in this great war would have remained the same whether the war had been a just one or not; but, considering the nature and objects of this war, we extend this relief now more as a privilege than as a duty … To the call of our gracious Sovereign, and to the call of humanity, the Parsis, my lord, will cordially respond.

 His non-violent attitude extended also to the animal kingdom.
 He would not allow any form of cruelty towards animals.
 The East India Company introduced a rule "for the annual destruction of dogs in Bombay island, and a considerable number were from time to time destroyed, in spite of frequent petitions from the public".
 This mass dog killing led to a serious riot.
 To alleviate this suffering, Jamsetjee Jeejeebhoy and Amichand Shah founded Bombay Panjrapole on 18 October 1834.